TejasNair9977/PGBC_Sim/README.md

 ### To be added
 We will add encryption for security, frontend for having something to show visually, and  transaction approvals in order to make sure that all new transactions are correct, and finally implementing these within GCP and AMD instances within these next 2 weeks.

-# Instructions
-After installing PostgreSQL
-Make sure to change log_collector to "on", log_statement to "all", log_destination to "jsonlog" in PostgreSQL's config